TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

     The Triton Cloud Orchestration system is constructed to contain a Head Node (sometimes more than one) and several Compute Nodes.
 The Compute Nodes use iPXE, an improved Preboot eXecution Environment (PXE) for network booting.
-Originally Triton Compute Nodes required a USB key or CD-ROM which contained iPXE and booted directly into iPXE.
+Originally Triton Compute Nodes required a USB key which contained iPXE and booted directly into iPXE.

-    piadm(1M) can enable a Triton Compute Node's ZFS pool to boot iPXE, obviating the need for a USB key or a CD-ROM.
+    piadm(1M) can enable a Triton Compute Node's ZFS pool to boot iPXE, obviating the need for a USB key.
 It detects if a machine is a Triton Compute Node, and enables maintenance of iPXE on the bootable pool.
 Many piadm(1M) subcommands are disabled on a Triton Compute Node.

     The layout of a Triton Compute Node bootable pool is limited to `boot` and `platform` symbolic links to a populated-with-iPXE `boot-ipxe`